ReactiveX/RxJava/README.md

 # RxJava: Functional Reactive Programming on the JVM

-This library is Java implementation of <a href="https://rx.codeplex.com">Rx Observables</a>.
+This library is a Java implementation of <a href="https://rx.codeplex.com">Rx Observables</a>.

 It is compatible with Java 5 and newer and has several <a href="https://github.com/Netflix/RxJava/tree/master/language-adaptors">language adaptors</a>.